Before beginning the application below, learn more about the summer funding available from career services.

 - Have your resume/CV reviewed and certified.

-Resumes/CVs must be reviewed and certified by Career Services during the 2019-2020 academic year prior to February 26, 2020 in order to be considered for Summer Funding.
-Certification can often take several trips to Career Services- start early to ensure your document is ready to go at the deadline.
+Resumes/CVs must be reviewed and certified by Career Services during the current academic year prior to the application deadline in order to be considered for Summer Funding.
+Certification can often take several trips to Career Services — start early to ensure your document is ready to go at the deadline.

 - Begin considering your summer plans.